HOW IS EATIN' AFTER EDEN DIFFERENTFROM OTHER HEALTH & WELLNESS BOOKS?

 Yes, this book is different from the rest though some others also include the Good News.

 ... vegetarianism and veganism (as well as another entitled "Why Not Soy?").
-Extensively documented with scriptural principles, facts of good nutrition science, the history of these diets, and lists of many nutritional deficiencies associated with them, the alarming consequences of rejecting God's nutrition plan are spelled out.
+Extensively documented with scriptural principles, facts of solid nutrition science, the history of these diets, and lists of many nutritional deficiencies associated with them, the alarming consequences of rejecting God's plan for eating are spelled out.

 The Flawed Lipid Theory